yibo0ooo/Effective-JAVA-Summary/README.md

 	NutritionFacts cocaCola = new NutritionFacts.Builder(240,8).calories(100).sodium(35).carbohydrate(27).build();

 ```

+**_Summary_**

+In summary, the Builder pattern is a good choice when designing classes whose constructors or static factories would have more than a handful of parameters, especially if many of the parameters are optional or of identical type.
+Client code is much easier to read and write, and builders are much safer than JavaBeans.

 ## 3. Enforce the singleton property with a private constructor or an enum type